In this article, we detail all the advantages of telecommuting, for both employers and employees. Spoiler alert: there are some disadvantages too.

 It is a real pledge of confidence that gives the feeling of being valued and useful to the company and gives the desire to become more involved.

-Every employee is different and will not have the same ability to appropriate this new autonomy that is granted with empowerment.
+Every employee is different and will not have the same ability to appropriate this new autonomy granted with empowerment.

 This appropriation will depend on multiple factors for each employee.
-This includes their hierarchical position in the company, their job, the company context, their skills, experience, and personal aptitudes.
+This includes:

 It is, therefore, necessary to make sure that all stakeholders are comfortable with empowerment, that they feel free to use their skills and are ready to innovate to achieve their goals.